Dapr Workflow with Spring Boot

 }

-With this test configuration, whenever you start your Spring Boot application, Dapr will start automatically for local development.
+With this test configuration, whenever you start your Spring Boot application in test mode, Dapr will start automatically for local development.

 Creating new workflow instances